-Close to the road joining Sevilla with Granada, a historically important route in Andalucia, travelers will come across a rock formation outside Antequera on the Archidona side of the city with the look of a human face staring up into the heavens.
+Close to the road joining Seville with Granada, a historically important route in Andalucia, travelers will come across a rock formation outside Antequera on the Archidona side of the city with the look of a human face staring up into the heavens.
 The Peña de los Enamorados (Lover’s Rock) – Antequera

-At first glance the two fell head over heels in love with each other and couldn’t bear the thought of ever being separated.
-Tazgona pleaded with her father to set Tello free and allow her to marry him, but in those times it was forbidden for anyone to marry outside their faith.
+At first glance the two “fell head over heels in love with each other” and couldn’t bear the thought of ever being separated.
+Tazgona pleaded with her father to set Tello free and allow her to marry him, but in those times it was forbidden for anyone to marry outside of their faith.

-Falling into a fit of despair they decided they had no choice but to flea the city and try to find a place outside of Spain where they could be together.
-Tazgona sneaked into the dungeon with the keys, and together they crept out of the castle, being spotted on the road below.
+Falling into a fit of despair they decided they had no choice but to flee the city and try to find a place outside of Spain where they could be together.
+Tazgona sneaked into the dungeon with the keys, and together they crept out of the castle, being spotted on the road below the castle.

 Tazgona’s father called out his troops to chase them, vowing to execute Tello and lock his daughter away in the palace.
 Reaching the rock they climbed to the top hoping to escape down the other side, but with arrows coming from all directions they were forced to hide behind a boulder.